googleinterns/filesystem-in-appsscript/docs/FileMapper.md

    > **MappingNotFoundException** : Mapping for the local path provided is not found.
 Provide a Folder to be Mapped to the `localPath`

 1. If the file at the local path provided has been deleted previously :
-Throws a `FolderDoesNotExistException` :
+Throws a `FileDoesNotExistException` :
-    > **FolderDoesNotExistException :** Folder Mapped to the local path provided has been deleted.
+    > **FileDoesNotExistException :** Folder Mapped to the local path provided has been deleted.

 ## Create File API